dtgibson/markdown-cv/index.md

 _Law Clerk_
 - Drafted complaints, pretrial motions, and a tax court petition
 - Compiled and responded to pretrial discovery requests
+- Collected and analyzed California public records for use as evidence in litigation

 `Jun 2010 to Jul 2010`
 __Office of the City Attorney__, Redondo Beach, CA